-For details and forms, please see the Manage Your Award: Grant Administration page on the IMLS website.
+For details and forms, please see Manage Your Award: Grant Administration.

-Grantees must also comply with 2 C.F.R. §§ 180.335 and 180.350 and 2 C.F.R. part 3185 with respect to providing information regarding all debarment, suspension, and related offenses information, as applicable.
+You must also comply with 2 C.F.R. §§ 180.335 and 180.350 and 2 C.F.R. part 3185 with respect to providing information regarding all debarment, suspension, and related offenses information, as applicable.

-If the Federal share of the award is more than \$500,000 over the period of performance, recipients should refer to the post-award reporting requirements reflected in 2 C.F.R. part 200, Appendix XII - Award Term and Condition for Recipient Integrity and Performance Matters.
+If the Federal share of your award is more than \$500,000 over the period of performance, you should refer to the post-award reporting requirements reflected in 2 C.F.R. part 200, Appendix XII - Award Term and Condition for Recipient Integrity and Performance Matters.